lionelmace/vpc-on-classic-vsi/vsi_is_create_instance.md

 You can create {{site.data.keyword.vsi_is_full}} from the *Virtual server instances* page in {{site.data.keyword.cloud_notm}} console.
 Use this information when you're creating generation 1 virtual server instances.
 {:shortdesc}

+Newer version available.
 To create generation 2 virtual server instances, see [Creating instances by using the UI](/docs/vpc?topic=vpc-creating-virtual-servers).
-{:tip}

-Before you get started, make sure that you [created an IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).
 {:important}

+## Before you begin
+{: #prereq-creating-virtual-servers-ui}

+1. Before you get started, make sure that you [created an IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).
-You must also have the correct permissions to create instances.
+2. You must also have the correct permissions to create instances.
 For more information, see [Roles required to manage VPC resources](/docs/vpc-on-classic?topic=vpc-on-classic-resource-authorizations-required-for-api-and-cli-calls).

+## Creating an instance
+{: #create-instance}

 To create an instance, select the following instance details.
 1. In [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://console.cloud.ibm.com/vpc), navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.